opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/otel-trace-raw.md

 ## Overview

 This processor completes trace-group-related fields in all incoming Data Prepper span records by state caching the root span information for each `tradeId`.
-This process includes the following parameters:
+This processor includes the following parameters:

 * `traceGroup`: Root span name
 * `endTime`: End time of the entire trace in International Organization for Standardization (ISO) 8601 format
 * `durationInNanos`: Duration of the entire trace in nanoseconds
 * `statusCode`: Status code for the entire trace in nanoseconds

+The following table describes the options you can use to configure the `otel_trace_raw` processor.

 Option | Required | Type | Description
 :--- | :--- | :--- | :---